 Step 4: Find inspiration from other bloggers

 Here are two real-life story blogs to draw inspiration from:

-- purplepersuasion by Charlotte Walker details her 25-year journey through various battles with mental illness and related health services.
+- purplepersuasion by Charlotte Walker details the author’s 25-year journey through various battles with mental illness and its related health services.
 While she started her blog as a means of therapy for herself, she has built a solid community and helped thousands of people.
-She has also gotten a book deal and established herself as a sought-after public speaker through her blog.
+She has also got a book deal and established herself as a sought-after public speaker.

-Whether you write a self-help book using your own story as a starting point, or a novel inspired by it, you might be able to use your situation to gain financially.
+Whether you write a self-help book using your own story as a starting point, or write a novel inspired by it, you’re on the track towards using your real life story to earn money.

-As mentioned above, testing the waters by starting a blog first is a great idea and will also help you find your voice.
+As mentioned above, testing the waters by starting a blog first is a great idea and will also help you find your voice (and your audience.)

 If you would like to take the plunge, here are the steps you need to take.

 Step 1: Find inspiration

 Use author Alexis Hall as an example.
 After amassing £30,000 in debt, she used the crisis as inspiration for her lighthearted novel, In The Red: The Diary of a Recovering Shopaholic.